-Campus Safety is responsible for initiating, developing, and ultimately sending Emergency Notifications and the following Campus Safety officials are authorized to issue Emergency Notifications: Director, Assistant Director, Fire and Life Safety Officer.
+Campus Safety is responsible for initiating, developing, and ultimately sending Emergency Notifications and the following Campus Safety officials are authorized to issue Emergency Notifications: Director, Assistant Director, Associate Director of Campus Safety.

 As a guideline, Campus Safety will coordinate with Marketing and Communications in crafting and reviewing Emergency Notifications before issuance and make appropriate notifications of intent to issue an Emergency Notification.